Learning to Teach D&T

 The 4th edition of Learning to Teach Design and Technology in the Secondary School will give you a vision of what design and technology is and could be.
 It is available to pre-order with 20% discount.

-This new edition, which will be published later in 2020, builds on the previous three editions that were edited by Gwyneth Owen-Jackson.
+This new edition, which will be published in September 2020, builds on the previous three editions that were edited by Gwyneth Owen-Jackson.
 The book is aimed at student teachers, although may also be useful to newly qualified teachers and teachers in school who are mentoring students.
 We hope that those who read this book will gain a deeper sense of their own identity as a design and technology teacher.

 In this fourth edition, chapters have been updated to reflect National Curriculum and examination changes.
 There are 3 new chapters:

 - The role of critiquing in design and technology;

 - Transitions after secondary design and technology;